D0Dan/T0/doc/comments3.md

 4. Consider using perror() when read() returns -1.

+5. Add .gitignore file to exclude *.o and executables from the repo.
+The repo should contain sources only.
+Everything which is getting produced from the sources should be in .gitignore.

 5. You still need to enable spellchecker in your editor.

 You should prepare a 100M file which contains spaces or zeros and a period right